 What’s a Will?

 Your last will and testament is basically a document that represents a set of legal instructions to communicates your wishes upon death.
 These instructions determine how your dependents will dispose of your property when you die.
-View this Legal Minute With Michaelson & Associates to learn about the difference between a will and a trust.
+View this Legal Minute With Michaelson Law to learn about the difference between a will and a trust.
 They are both documents, but they do different things for your end-of-life plan.
 If you have close loved ones, creating a will is the right thing to do.
 Crafting your will and estate plan is uncomfortable, but it does not compare to the difficulty your loved ones will face upon your death and in the absence of your will.

 The Latest Trends in Estate Planning

 It’s interesting to note that the number of people making wills has gone down over the past few years.
 More recently, we’ve seen an uptick in estate planning since the start of COVID-19.
 This recent change in events is impacting the way Americans view mortality and end-of-life documents that are needed if sickness and/or death strike.
 Click this link to learn more about how Americans are responding to COVID-19 with estate planning.

 A study by Caring.com found that 25% fewer people have a will at the beginning of 2020 than they did in 2017.
 Surprisingly, more and more older and middle-aged adults are avoiding the process altogether.
 It’s interesting that this is the case because the study also found that 30% of the people believe you should have a will by the age of 35.
 Many of us have experienced the fallout of a parent who had died with no will, yet the number of Americans making wills is still dropping.
 This is a trend we would like to change.